Head of Sudan's military council steps down, a day after Bashir toppled

 Abdel Fattah Abdelrahman was the third most senior general in the Sudanese armed forces and is not known in public life.
 He was the head of Sudan’s ground forces, a role in which he oversaw Sudanese troops that fought in the Saudi-led Yemen war.

-Sudan’s Deputy U.N.
-Ambassador Yasir Abdalla Abdelsalam Ahmed told the U.N.
+Sudan’s deputy U.N. ambassador, Yasir Abdalla Abdelsalam Ahmed, told the U.N.
 Security Council on Friday that any democratic process in the country required time, and he urged the international community to support a peaceful transition.

 “No party will be excluded from the political process, including armed groups,” he told the council during a meeting on Abyei, a contested border region claimed by Sudan and South Sudan.
 The 15-member council convened later on Friday behind closed doors to be briefed on the latest developments in Sudan.